Yes, you can use BackHub to export GitHub issues.

 To export GitHub issues, you must first create a full backup of your repository.
 If you haven’t already, follow the instructions on how to install BackHub here.
 Once installed, wait until the backup of your GitHub repositories is completed.

-Open the panel of the repository backup that contains the issues you would like to export.
+Open the panel of the repository backup that contains the issues to export.
 If you have installed BackHub a while ago, you can either choose from older snapshots or keep the current one.
 Click “Download Metadata”.

 The download comes as a ZIP file.
 The ZIP file older “issues” lists the export of your GitHub issues.
 Each issue comes as a JSON file with a filename equivalent to the issue ID.